-Entities and/or individuals that have responsibility to monitor service plan imp participant health and welfare may not provide other direct waiver services to t Entities and/or individuals that have responsibility to monitor service plan imp participant health and welfare may provide other direct waiver services to the p The State has established the following safeguards to ensure that monitoring is conducted the participant.
-Specify: in the best interests of ^ \vee a.
-Methods for Discovery: Service Plan Assurance/Sub-assurances
+- Entities and/or individuals that have responsibility to monitor service plan implementation and participant health and welfare may not provide other direct waiver services to the participant. - O Entities and/or individuals that have responsibility to monitor service plan implementation and participant health and welfare may provide other direct waiver services to the participant.

+The state has established the following safeguards to ensure that monitoring is conducted in the best interests of the participant.
+Specify: